Agriculture

 Parameters / StageFertilizerSowingHarvesting

-PurposeIncreased yieldSelection of future productsReceiving the finished product
+PurposeIncreasing yieldSelection of future productsGetting the ready product

 Duration5 days (120 hours)2 days (48 hours)3 days (72 hours)